Architecture

 └── cxx_method (empty)

-For C and C++ bindings, ruby-bindgen uses the visitor pattern to walk this tree.
+For C and C++ bindings, ruby-bindgen uses a visitor pattern-style traversal to walk this tree.
 Each cursor kind is dispatched to a corresponding visit_* method (e.g., visit_class_decl, visit_cxx_method), which generates binding code via ERB templates.

 flowchart TD